Seneca-BSA/bsa/docs/sep600/lab5.md

-# Lab 4 : Serial UART and I2C Communication
+# Lab 5 : Serial UART and I2C Communication

 <font size="5">
 Seneca Polytechnic</br>
 SEP600 Embedded Systems
 </font>

-### Introduction
+## Introduction

-Documentation for the Cortex-M4 instruction set, the board user’s guide, and the microcontroller reference manual can be found here:
+Documentation for the Cortex-M4 instruction set, the board user's guide, and the microcontroller reference manual can be found here:

 Documentation for the Freedom K64 and K66 boards and their microcontrollers can be found here: